 Marcus Santos-Silva returns with his strong presence on the glass.
 Santos-Silva grabbed 89 offensive rebounds last season, the most by a Red Raider since 2010.
 The achievement is even more impressive when you factor in the shortened season.
 There’s still a lot to be discovered with the rotation when you consider how loaded the frontcourt is now, but Santos-Silva is certainly positioned for a big role on this team.

 And of course, you have the return of Kevin McCullar, the personification of everything Adams wants to see on the basketball court.
 On a team that will likely be known for its defense, McCullar will be the leader of that identity.
 He was one of only two players (Cade Cunningham, OSU) in the Big 12 last year to average at least 1.5 steals and 0.5 blocks per game.
 According to Jon Rothstein, he’s also expected to play the role of lead initiator on offense.
-It’s an interesting change, but if it works, McCullar will be one of the most versatile players in the nation.
+It’s an interesting change, but McCullar will be one of the most versatile players in the nation if it works.

 The non-starters returning to Texas Tech hold great promise as well.
 Chibuzo Agbo completely changed the dynamic of the tournament game against Arkansas in March, making two big three-point shots late in the game.
-He’ll play a big role on this team, and will likely be one of the best shooters in the rotation.
-Clarence Nadolny looked much more comfortable with his playmaking last season and remains a pest on defense.
+He’ll play a big role on this team and will likely be one of the best shooters in the rotation.
+Clarence Nadolny looked much more comfortable with his playmaking last season and is expected to remain a pest on defense.
 If you’re unfamiliar with this program, it might be easy to overlook these two players coming off of quiet seasons.
-But the tape clearly shows great promise in their games, promise that should come to fruition next season.
+But the tape clearly shows great promise in their games, a promise that should come to fruition next season.